(From: unknown)

 ** By the way, as you destroy or chase off pirates in a given system, you gain a "reputation" which makes them less likely to attack you.

 ** If you want to fight, this is also a good time to pop a dexboost.
 That'll up your DX to 100 (temporarily) and make it easier to hit those suckers.
 Weapons preference is a matter of personal choice; I prefer lasers and have enough experience (I wrote the $*#&$ code) with it to defend myself.
-13. Shields * It also takes a couple of seconds for your shields to charge--so when you're flying in space with valuable cargo, first thing to do, after you've selected your sublight destination (and possibly warp point), is to put up those shields!

 ** A waste of fuel.
 I usually don't put up my shields until I hear the alarm or see the attack indicator (upper left corner of the pilotage) turn red.
 If I'm feeling nervous, I'll sit in the TACTICAL display, in the SHIELDS menu, ready to hit the SHIELDS FULL button should I be attacked.
 Sometimes, though, I won't even put up the shields until *after* I've done a COMM with the pirates.